CoopHive/coophive-v1-deprecated/README.md

 ## production deployment

-Running the generic-dcn in a production environment will require:
+Running the coophive in a production environment will require:

  * an EVM compatible blockchain for which you have a private key with funds
    * you will use this `admin` private key to fund our various services